elfsternberg/riggedregex/rust/02_riggedregex/README.md

 Still, this was a straightforward implementation of the rigged regular expression, and is a good stepping stone for future projects.

+## License

+As this is entirely my work, it is copyright (c) 2019, and licensed under the Mozilla Public License v.
+2.0.
+See the [LICENSE.md](../../LICENSE.md) in the root directory.